 The quest for an alternative was further fueled by the fact that rubber-based fibers like latex were not durable, lightweight, or strong enough.
 These were qualities that were expected from potential alternatives.

 In 1959, almost 10 years after the search began, Joseph perfected what he called fiber K. He did this by transforming Dacron, an intermediate fiber, into a stretchy fiber that kept its shape when subjected to high temperature.
-This fiber was later renamed to Lycra by DuPont.
-By 1962, production was already in full-scale.
+This fiber was later renamed Lycra by DuPont.
+By 1962, production was already full-scale.
+Elastane of course is the generic name for this fabric.

 What is Elastane Characteristics